When it comes to your business–or that of a client in the midst of launching or re-branding its business–what’s in a name?

 There’s no one right answer, obviously, but be deliberate in developing a name that is in synch with the tone you want to set and the impression you want to make in the marketplace.

 The adage “less is more” certainly applies in the realm of naming your business.
 For practical purposes, you want to employ only so many words, numbers or symbols.

 This can be taken literally: some of the biggest brands in the world have as few as two (and often less than six) characters in their name, particularly when abbreviated: GM, UPS, Coke, FedEx, Nike.

 But more broadly defined, strive for an economy of words that succinctly and clearly announce what you are all about.
 In the infant stages of my public relations practice, nearly a decade ago, I wracked my brain for nearly a month before settling on “MB Communications.”

 Succinct, yes, but was it clearly articulating my emphasis on public relations and related communications services?
 Not necessarily, as “communications” can be construed as “telecommunications” or even something entrenched in the technology realm.

-My vastly improved business name, Inside Edge: Public Relations & Media Services, emerged in mid-2006 only when re-writing my biography for the umpteenth time and zeroing in on an anchor early in the narrative–that I provide clients with the “inside edge” that helps them connect with media decision-makers.
+My vastly improved business name, Inside Edge PR + Media, emerged in mid-2006 only when re-writing my biography for the umpteenth time and zeroing in on an anchor early in the narrative–that I provide clients with the “inside edge” that helps them connect with media decision-makers.